Lost in Transit (1917 film): Plot

-As described in a film magazine, upon the death of his wife during the birth of his son, the wealthy Mr. Kendall (Barrows) places the child in a home and expresses a desire never to see his baby again.
+As described in a film magazine, upon the death of his wife during the birth of his son, the wealthy Mr. Kendall places the child in a home and expresses a desire never to see his baby again.
 After two and one-half years of loneliness, however, he sends for the youngster.
 On the way home, the child is kidnapped from the carriage and the father and servants are mystified.
-In the meantime, Niccolo (Beban), an Italian junkman, finds a youngster among the rags of his cart and takes him home, intending on the following day to turn the child over to the police.
+In the meantime, Niccolo, an Italian junkman, finds a youngster among the rags of his cart and takes him home, intending on the following day to turn the child over to the police.
 He becomes attached to the little fellow and puts off going to the authorities.
 Another Italian, hearing of the Kendall reward, discloses that Niccolo has a baby concealed in his home and they take the child away upon the testimony of a grafting nurse.
 The death of a pickpocket, however, clears up the disappearance of the Kendall baby and the real Kendall heir is returned to his father, while Niccolo is allowed by a kindly judge to retain possession of his new ward.